-The Histopathology Service Unit routinely provides services that includes histology slide preparation, routine and special staining, immunohistochemistry, and histopathology diagnosis on biopsy and necropsy samples.
+The Histopathology Service Unit of the Department of Veterinary Pathobiology routinely provides services that includes histology slide preparation, routine and special staining, immunohistochemistry, and histopathology diagnosis on biopsy and necropsy samples.
 The services are provided to Veterinarians, post-graduate students, and researchers.
 Furthermore, the unit conducts toxicopathology studies and reporting.